tomek-i/Nextjs-Vercel-Template/docs/features.md

 ## TODO

 - List more details about the other various features
-- TODO: need to add Vercel, firebase, plop, prisma, sentry, authentication?
+- TODO: need to add Vercel, firebase, plop, prisma, sentry, authentication, devcontainer with postgres

 ## CVA - A New Approach to Variants